Sienci-Labs/Resources/gsender/gs-classic.md

 Another valuable feature is the ability to download a Diagnostic PDF file of your CNC machine when you click ‘Download Now!’.
 This PDF file is meant to include information on your computer, your CNC, recent alarms / errors, any currently loaded g-code file, and more.
 It's basically a treasure trove of information that you can share on community forums, Facebook groups, or with your CNC customer support.
 This can go a long way towards getting help from others on diagnosing any problems your CNC might be experiencing.

-To download the PDF, click the “**Download Now!**” button.
+To download the PDF, click the "**Download Now!**" button.
 This will open a save dialog box.
 Save the file to a location that you can easily access to send along to others in an email, support ticket or post online.

 Lastly, you can copy the last 40 lines of code in the gSender console (1), by hitting the double page icon to the left of the Run button (2).
 This will copy the code to your clipboard, so you can paste it to forums or share it with support teams.